gr-yb/yugabyte-differential-backup/differential-backup.md

 ```
 ### 2nd Snapshot

+As seen in the [Differential Backup diagram](####differential-backup-diagram)
-The second snapshot copies the new "000031" sst files.
+diagram The second snapshot copies the new "000031" sst files.
 All the other files in the directory have been copied off-cluster so they become entries in this snapshots manifest.

 ```